 Jungfraujoch ticket prices vary a lot per season and depend on where you are traveling from.
-For example, a standard 2nd class return ticket from Interlaken to Jungfraujoch in summer costs 235,80 CHF (+-220 EUR).
+For example, a standard 2nd class return ticket from Interlaken to Jungfraujoch in summer costs 236 CHF.
 You can find a complete price overview on the official website.

 Good to know: If you take a tour to Jungfraujoch from Zurich or from Lucerne, you’ll pay just a little bit more than this (but your train ticket is included from those cities and not just from Interlaken).
 So it is cheaper to go with a tour than to buy an individual ticket.
 This is because tours get big group discounts.

-Mt Titlis ticket from Engelberg costs 92 CHF (85 EUR), plus you need to get to Engelberg.
+Mt Titlis ticket from Engelberg costs +- 108 CHF (or 96 CHF if you don’t take the all-in ticket), plus you need to get to Engelberg.

 Good to know: You can buy Mt Titlis tickets online on the official website or once you get there.
-However, often, the Mt Titlis ticket on GetYourGuide website costs a bit less than on the official site or at a cash desk.
-Taking a tour from Lucerne or from Zurich will be significantly more expensive, but it will still probably be cheaper than buying your own train tickets separately.
+However, often, the all-in Mt Titlis ticket on the GetYourGuide website is a better deal.

 Conclusion – Mt Titlis or Jungfraujoch